-In the "Futures Trading" story arc of Dr. McNinja, Chuck Goodrich was protected from far by the NASAGhast, which killed any of the dinosaurs that tried to harm him.
+The Adventures Of Dr Mcninja.
+In the "Futures Trading" story arc, Chuck Goodrich was protected from far by the NASAGhast, which killed any of the dinosaurs that tried to harm him.
 But the battle was being lost due to the dinosaurs' ultimate weapon, the Horrorsaurus.
 In a moment of honor and courage, Chuck provoked the Horrorsaurus into attacking him so the NASAGhast would kill it, but the spirit didn't act quickly enough to prevent his gruesome death.

 Later he does it again in Such Stuff... to save Sarah from Jareth and Jareth from himself and this time he actually dies.
 But this one was All Just a Dream combined with Your Soul Is Mine by Jareth's father.
 So he got better.

 Dragon Ball Multiverse: According to the South Kaioshin, the Grand Kaioshin did this in most universes to tame Majin Buu.

 Guilded Age: A badly injured Rachel pushes Frigg out of the path of the reality-destroying monster the cultists summoned rather than trying to escape.